z88dk/z88dk/libsrc/_DEVELOPMENT/stdio/readme.txt

     3    caps lock if set, indicates processed chars should be capitalized 210   type      001 = input terminal

+   BYTE AT OFFSET 14

+   bit   name      purpose

+    76   reserved  reserved for driver use
+    1    cursor    if set, terminal generates a cursor while in line mode 0    crlf      if set, terminal performs crlf conversions

 if bits 2..0 = 010, the driver is an output terminal

+   BYTE AT OFFSET 13
    bit   name      purpose

     4    cook      if set, output may be processed by the driver